2004joshua/nodechat/README.md

 </p>

-To send topic based messages in the main chat run /topic <topic> message
+To send topic based messages in the main chat run /topic topic_name message

 Likewise to unsubscribe.